 Election promises led to the Lobbyists Registration Act (Revised Statutes of Canada, 1985, c.
 44 [4th.
 Supp]) which required lobbyists to register.
 An electronic data base was established and lobbyists working on a consulting basis were required to identify their clients, the agencies they were approaching and the object of lobbying.
 Lobbyists working for associations or corporations were asked only to identify themselves and their employers.
 Critics found these information requirements too modest; the sanctions imposed on those who did not register, inadequate, and the investigative powers of the Registrar too limited.
 The fact that the Registrar is a public servant, and thus subject to influence by the government of the day, also drew criticism from those who felt that the administration of the registry should be at arm's length from the government.

 The Act provided for a formal review of its effectiveness, and this took place in two stages.
 The first was conducted early in 1993 by the House of Commons Standing Committee on Consumer and Corporate Affairs and Government Operations, chaired by Felix Holtman.
-Its report was not acted upon before the Mulroney government lost power in the 1993 election.
-Some of its proposals, however, did make their way into a draft bill which was presented by the Chrétien government in the fall of 1994 and examined by a sub-committee of the Standing Committee on Industry, which was chaired by Paul Zed.
+Its report was not acted upon before the government of Prime Minister Brian Mulroney lost power in the 1993 election.
+Some of its proposals, however, did make their way into a draft bill which was presented by the government of Prime Minister Jean Chretien in the fall of 1994 and examined by a sub-committee of the Standing Committee on Industry, which was chaired by Paul Zed.
 Both committees held extensive hearings.
 A revised bill was introduced and passed in 1995.